RamezIssac/django-erp-framework/README.rst

 History
 -------

 This an open source of our Full ERP system.
-The full ERP system cen be found at `Online Here <https://erp-demo.rasystems.io/>`_
+The full ERP system cen be found at `Online Here <https://erp-demo.rasystems.io/>`_ and Credentials are admin/stpasswd

-Credentials are admin/stpasswd
+Release Date is set to July the first 2020.

-Release Date is scheduled for July the first 2020.
+The Django Ra ERP reporting engine is released in a separate package `django-slick-reporting <https://github.com/ra-systems/django-slick-reporting>`_

 Features